thegoof13/kism-zc-tasks/kiosk-setup.md

 ### For Administrators

 1. **Monitor Usage** - Check server logs for API calls
-2. **Update Tasks** - Use the main ZenTasks interface to manage tasks
+2. **Update Tasks** - Use the main FocusFlow interface to manage tasks
 3. **Add Profiles** - Create new profiles in the main application
 4. **Security** - Use random URLs and monitor access logs